Written by Rene Knapp, long time TICA member and dedicated cat lover.

 Benefits of Purring

-- Stress Relief: Purring can help reduce stress for both cats and their owners.
+- Stress Relief: The sound and vibration of purring can reduce anxiety in both cats and people.

-- Bonding: The soothing sound of purring strengthens the bond between cats and their humans.
+- Bonding: The soothing effect of purring strengthens the emotional connection and bond between cats and humans.

 - Healing: Purring may promote physical healing in cats, helping them recover from injuries or illness.